ldjogo2/ComputationalToying/distributed-systems/networking/README.md

 ##### 5/7/2021

-I will be following the online Stanford course: https://cs144.github.io/
+I will be following Geeks for Geeks Networking, implementing projects for each section I deem worthy in C++ (Or what they recommend)

-The book used for the course is Computer Networking: A Top Down Approach(8th edition).
-I will be using this to suppliment the slides.
+After I finish this Geeks for Geeks adventure, I will create one Flask/Django project and 3 interesting Java Socket Programs